Resending to unopens

 Select Unschedule

-Once your resend is complete, head to the email’s Analytics tab to see:
+Once the resend is complete, head to the email's Analytics tab to review:

 Total opens and clicks

-Performance of the resend vs. the original send
+How the resend performed compared to the original send

-Flodesk automatically removes subscribers who open the first email after scheduling the resend—so they don’t get the same message twice.
+One thing worth noting: Flodesk automatically removes subscribers who open the original email after you've scheduled the resend.
+That means they won't receive the same email twice.

-If your custom domain email address is not fully authenticated, it can impact the deliverability and therefore the open rates of your emails
+Is your custom domain authenticated?
+If your custom domain email address isn't fully authenticated, it can affect whether your emails reach the inbox at all.

 Additionally, you can learn more about the steps to take if your email open rates decreased in detail here.